 - A working framework — giving you a proven process to follow

-Here is what nobody in the mentor space will tell you: in 2026, you can get all three of those things without paying a person thousands of dollars.
-Knowledge is available through AI tools, YouTube, and structured training inside done-for-you systems.
-Accountability comes from daily mission structures and active communities.
-And working frameworks exist inside systems that have already been built and tested.
+Here’s what the mentor space won’t tell you: in 2026, you can get all three without paying thousands.
+Knowledge comes through AI tools, YouTube, and structured training inside systems.
+Accountability comes from daily missions and active communities.
+Working frameworks already exist, tested and ready to use.

-The question is not “do I need a mentor?”
-The real question is: “do I need a person, or do I need what a person provides?”
+The real question isn’t “do I need a mentor?”
+It’s “do I need a person, or do I need what a person provides?”

-The Problem With the Affiliate Marketing Mentor Model
+What Is The Problem With the Affiliate Marketing Mentor Model?

 - ClickBank says you “absolutely need a mentor” — then sells you their Spark community